-Muscular fitness is an essential component in our health, as this looks at the movement abilities, joint health and is responsible for stability and posture.
+Muscular fitness is essential to our health, as this looks at movement abilities and joint health and is responsible for stability and posture.

-We define this as the ability for a muscle to move through a range of motion at a single joint in one plane.
+We define this as the ability of a muscle to move through a range of motion at a single joint in one plane.

-The reasons that this component is under-valued is likely because of three things:
+The reasons that this component is under-valued are likely because of three things:

 - Flexibility improvements do not satisfy some people’s needs for vanity.

 - Most normal activities don’t need high levels of this component.